Tennessee man sets Guinness World Record for fastest mile driven in reverse | Autoblog

 Cars feature speed limiters that prevent them from traveling more than 60 mph in reverse, meaning the cars in the movies have been heavily modified to deliver 100 mph-plus speeds.
 Paul Walker did it with a Mitsubishi EVO 12 in "2 Fast 2 Furious," and Vin Diesel did the deed in a flaming hotrod in "The Fate of the Furious" (or stunt drivers did, anyway.)
 Luckily for Burner, he wasn’t running from gangsters, and his car didn’t end in flames.
 Still an impressive record, however.

-Here's video of his record run, followed by a video of him hitting 54 mph in a previous attempt 10 months ago:
+Here are videos of his record run, followed by a video of him hitting 54 mph in a previous attempt 10 months ago: